What’s in your pack?

-There are some things I always carry on every single ride no matter what.
+There are some things I always carry on every ride, no matter what.

 Here’s what I always have in my pack: